ethereum/ethereum-org-website/src/content/upgrades/beacon-chain/index.md

 ### Beacon Chain and The Merge {#merge-and-beacon-chain}

-The Beacon Chain, at first, existed separately to Ethereum Mainnet but they were merged together in 2022.
+At first, The Beacon Chain existed separately from Ethereum Mainnet, but they were merged in 2022.

 <ButtonLink to="/upgrades/merge/">
   The Merge